sdroege/gst-plugin-rs/README.md

         configuring a fallback audio/video if there are problems with the main source.

+    - `livesync`: Element to maintain a continuous live stream from a potentially unstable source.

     - `togglerecord`: Element to enable starting and stopping multiple streams together.

     - `tracers`: Plugin with multiple tracers: